vishruthb/notes/content/Computer Systems/Operating Systems/⚙️ Operating System.md

 - Use names instead of pointers, such as the integer object handles or descriptors such as the UNIX file descriptors
 # Processes
 - A [[🏠 Process]] is the OS's abstraction for a running program, used to manage execution, scheduling, and other resources.
 Includes things such as an address space, OS resources and accounting information, and execution state
+# Threads
+- [[🧍🏼‍♂️Threads]] are sequential execution streams within a process, allowing us to divide a process into smaller, concurrent units of work.
 # Concurrency
 [[🚴‍♂️ Concurrency]] allows for multiple tasks to be in progress at once.
 - Application benefits: